holytiny/yaml-profile/README.md

 So the conent of the output **DO NOT CHANGE** actually after each patch before it is write to the output file.

 This may conflict with your intuition，so please don't generate the file rely on the logic between each patch!!!

+If you really need such functions, please consider using [directly modify](#directly-modify) methods.

+## The content of output yaml file is sorted

+To **sematicly** compare two yaml files, the yaml file is sorted immediatly after it is read, so the output of the yaml file is also sorted.

+So the sequence of the output yaml file sections may be different from the input file.